Taku30/customer-churn-prediction/README.md

-# customer-churn-prediction
-Machine learning project to predict customer churn and identify key drivers using logistic regression and random forest.

 # 📊 Customer Churn Prediction (Telecom Dataset)

 A machine learning project to predict customer churn and identify key drivers of customer retention.